panoply/spx/readme.md

 ### Components

 For more advanced cases, SPX provides component extendability.
-Register and connect components to DOM elements, and use attribute driven control for state, events, and element queries:
+Connect components to DOM elements and use attribute driven control for state, events, and element queries:

 <!--prettier-ignore-->
 ```ts